Access to Information at Canada Post

 Fax: (613) 734-6660

-NOTES: Click here for questions concerning records of a personal nature pursuant to the Privacy Act.
+NOTES: Learn more about records of a personal nature and the Privacy Act.

-This section is created with the purpose of providing information on business travel and hospitality expenses incurred by the President and Chief Executive Officer of the Corporation.
+This section provides information on the business travel and hospitality expenses incurred by the President and Chief Executive Officer of the Corporation.

-In the interest of serving our customer and employee needs, Canada Post's President and CEO is required to visit various locations on a regular basis.
-Canada Post is a member of the Universal Postal Union (UPU) and, as such, he may be required to travel internationally to meet with other postal administrations, business partners, or to attend conferences.
+To serve our customer and employee needs, Canada Post's President and CEO is required to visit various locations on a regular basis.
+Canada Post is also a member of the Universal Postal Union (UPU).
+As such, he may be required to travel internationally to meet with other postal administrations, business partners, or to attend conferences.

 The rules and guidelines for reimbursing travel and hospitality expenses are contained in Canada Post's Travel and Expense Claim Policy.
 This policy provides directives for reimbursement of legitimate and reasonable expenses incurred while conducting business on behalf of Canada Post.